zengile/zen_seo/README.md

 ## Copyright

-Sergey Prikhodko originally developed by Jared Pace Copyright (c) 2010.
+Developed by Sergey Prikhodko Copyright (c) 2013.
 See LICENSE for details.